Teacher Training Testimonials

 The course comprises experiential learning supported by judiciously chosen anatomy and foundational texts.
-Homework cover everything you need to know for your finals and to teach confidently.
+Homeworks cover everything you need to know for your finals and to teach confidently.

 The school is a democratic community.
 There is a feeling that we're all learning together and we all have plenty to offer.
 Jim is always open to learning from students, emphasising that yoga is wisdom in each moment and we can arrive here alone or with friends.
 He exemplifies the Buddhist conviction that our true selves go beyond identification with knowledge just as with anything else.